NuggMD

 Fact-checked by Alexandra Arnett, MS

-That leaves one important question: how can you make sure your DIY edibles are dosed properly so you can trust you aren’t getting too much (or too little) cannabis in each serving?
+One of the most common questions beginner cannabis chefs have is: how can you ensure your DIY edibles are dosed properly so you aren’t getting too much (or too little) cannabis in each serving?

 Step 1: Do the Math